dealii/code-gallery/Linear_Elastic_Active_Skeletal_Muscle_Model/README.md

 We assume that there exists a single muscle fibre family orientated axially.
 The orientation of the underlying muscle fibres is, however, not parallel, but rather follows the curvature of the macroscopic anatomy.
-The longitudinal profile of the muscle is generated using a trignometric function, as opposed to being extracted from medical images.
+The longitudinal profile of the muscle is generated using a trigonometric function, as opposed to being extracted from medical images.
 The benefit to doing so is that the geometry can be (parametrically) created in `deal.II` itself and the associated microstructural orientation can be